Dakantz/public-notes/Public Notes/conferences/2025-11-ieeevis/notes.md

 - Design space survey of walkable/accesible neighbourhood street analysis.
 ### TraSculptor: Visual Analytics for Enhanced Decision-Making in Road Traffic Planning
 - Model traffic demand on graph, explore options on graph
+- Editor for the graph (including street width ...)
+- Interesting related work for Jesús
+## Interaction & Provenance
+### DashSpace: A Live Collaborative Platform for Immersive and Ubiquitous Analytics
+* Interactive, collabortive environment that can be shared online and accross many devices (iPhone to Occolus)
+## Stories and the Journalists Who Tell Them
+### SceneLoom: Communicating Data with Scene Context
+- Dat with real-world imagery connection
+- Automated visualization creation using semantic possibilities for in-image viz
+### Data Speaks, But Who Gives It a Voice?
+Understanding Persuasive Strategies in Data-Driven News Articles
+- Emotional, Persuasive strategies
+- Implement MLLM to predict these strategies, estimate effects of strategies
+### Deconstructing Implicit Beliefs in Visual Data Journalism: Unstable Meanings Behind Data as Truth & Design for Insight
+- **Objective/subjective truth** vs. humanistic/mechanistic insights at odds
+- Instead of data $\rightarrow$ which beliefs of data/design influences their decisions to truth seeking
+- Interviews revealed tension/implicit ideas in participants
+- Link to historical events underlying data insights/constructs
+- Objective/mechanism are strategic rituals; skepticism to subjective framing
+### Immersive Data-Driven Storytelling: Scoping an Emerging Field Through the Lenses of Research, Journalism, and Games
+- Survey over immersive data stories
+- Hard to find/a lot of methods - looked at everything from articles to Steam games
+- Nice illustrations of the stories to give a consistent view
+### Narrative Player: Reviving Data Narratives with Visuals
+- Text-driven storytelling with visuals from raw data (sometimes just data+text)
+- Generative visualization
+- Narrative analysis, fact analysis (extraction)
+- Automatic Viz generation
+- Q: how truthful/how to guard against hallucinations?
+- 12 students for user study: dataset/ablation studies
 # Best Paper Awards according to me
 - Smoothest Maps: Algorithmically-Assisted Schematic Transit Map Design: A System and Algorithmic Core for Fast Layout Iteration
 - Longest Tentacles: Unveiling the Visual Rhetoric of Persuasive Cartography: A Case Study of the Design of Octopus Maps